Lipschitz Geometry of Mixed Pham-Brieskorn Singularities: Abstract

 \section{Abstract}

 We give conditions for topological and bi-Lipschitz equivalences within a class of mixed singularities of Pham-Brieskorn type.
-We then derive the construction of topologically trivial infinite families with distinct bi-Lipschitz types.
-We also investigate the same problem applied to the mixed surfaces defined by these singularities in the two complex variables case and deduce conditions for inner, outer, and ambient bi-Lipschitz equivalences.
+As a consequence, we construct infinite families that are topologically trivial but have distinct bi-Lipschitz types.
+We also investigate this problem in the context of mixed surfaces defined by these singularities in the case of two complex variables, deriving conditions for inner, outer, and ambient bi-Lipschitz equivalences.
+In particular, we obtain an invariant of the subanalytic outer geometry of the associated mixed surfaces, which is determined by the exponents.